REGoth-project/REGoth/README.md

 Don't forget to check out the [REGoth-Wiki](../../wiki) for more information about the project!

+A list showing the current state of the engine, can be found [here](../../wiki/state).

 ### Videos showing the current state

 * Release-Commentary to V0.1.1: